 Not many people actually do.
 And then once you understand that concept, then it becomes a matter of how do I present my case?

-Rental Tip #3: Learn How to Present Your Case
+Rental Tip #3: Learn How Use to Social Capital

 Justin Pogue: Most people just go in and whine about how the rent's gone up, it's gone up every year.
 Why are you doing it?
 To me, everything's against me.
 Blah, blah, blah.